- Co-founded Monthly Review Press and the Marxian magazine, "Monthly Review"

-- Taught economics at Harvard, Cornell, Stanford and Yale Universities, and at the New School for Social Research and the University of Manchester
+- Taught economics at Harvard, Cornell, Stanford and Yale Universities, among other places

 - Co-author of the modern Marxian theory of stagnation under capitalism